 B. Take the scenic road # 187 going past the Ritz Carlton Hotel and Balneario Isla Verde. continue on this coastal beach road until you have crossed the large bridge over the Loiza River.
 If you stop on the way to admire the beach, or swim, make sure you are in a public area and there are other cars and people, as petty theft of car trunks is rampart in this area.
 After crossing the bridge drive another block and turn right at the big intersection with light. you then drive a few miles until you reach the Outlet Mall Intersection, where you turn left on #3 heading East.

-Just before reaching Luquillo you will pass the entrance to the El Yunque Rainforest..
+Just before reaching Fortuna and Luquillo you will pass the entrance to the El Yunque Rainforest..
 There is a big intersection at which the rainforest is to the right and The Rio Mar Resort is to the left, keep going east on # 3.